daarojaspa/Fundamentals/SoftwareE/chunck2.md

 ## Databases

 They can be relational and non-relational.
 The non-relational can be graph-based or document-based.
 Or you also could have key-value databases like Redis.
 The relational databases are the most common, I think, because they are the oldest ones.
 The purpose of all databases is to avoid redundancy in the data structure but to be easily written and read and also to store humongous amounts of data.
 For this, the language SQL is used.
 The most common database engines used are SQLite, MySQL, Oracle, and Postgres.
 Why does this matter?
 Well, now you’ve found your file or photo and you attempt to save it on the internet in someone else’s database (a social network, an email service, a message service—you pick).
 Let us connect to the internet.

+next week :V .
+By the way this is a follow up on the last post, if you haven't read it go out to a park and  do it.